Ashu-Az/Iosd/README.md

 5).
 Then i divided training and test datasets to train the model and implemented support vector machine (svm) kernels to do a comparative study between them

+* I implemented 4 types of different kernels i.e., linear , rbf , polynomial and sigmoid .
+In all of those kernels rbf have the best accuracy score

 ## Task 2
 Try implementing a neural net for the above dataset as a binary classifier.
 You may use any AI library[*] like scikit, Tensorflow, pyTorch etc.

 ## Intuition
 In Task 2 , I implemented aritificial neural networl using tensorflow and keras